 When it comes to protecting your hearing, there are a lot of products on the market in many different styles.
-Some of these options are more comfortable than others, while some have features, like reusability, that might appeal to you.
-The following are the most common types of hearing protection.
+Some of these options are more comfortable than others, while some have features, like reusability, that might appeal to eco-conscious shoppers.
+The following are some of the most common types of hearing protection.

-If you’re not a big fan of shoving plugs in your ears, you might prefer semi-insert earplugs.
-Instead of rolling and compressing these to fit inside of your ears, they use rigid headbands with rubber or foam plugs on the end.
-The headband creates just enough pressure to clamp the plugs in place over your ears, significantly reducing your exposure to loud noises without inserting a plug deep inside your ear canal.
+If you’re not a big fan of shoving plugs in your ears, semi-insert earplugs might be preferred.
+Instead of rolling and compressing these to fit inside of ears, they use rigid headbands with rubber or foam plugs on the end.
+The headband creates just enough pressure to clamp the plugs in place over the ears, significantly reducing the exposure to loud noises without inserting a plug deep inside the ear canal.

-The plugs are generally cone-shaped or rounded, providing a proper seal around the entrance of the ear and allowing you to reuse them time and time again.
-They’re great for your home workshop, as you can take them out of your ears and wear them around your neck while performing quieter tasks, and quickly throw them on when you’re firing up a power tool.
+The plugs are generally cone-shaped or rounded, providing a proper seal around the entrance of the ear.
+They can be reused time and time again.
+They’re great for a home workshop, as it’s easy to take them out of your ears and wear them around the neck while performing quieter tasks and quickly throw them on when firing up a power tool.

-Over-the-ear hearing protection allows you to protect your hearing without putting anything at all inside of your ears.
-Muff-style hearing protection uses rigid headbands to hold hard shells with soft foam pads over your ears.
+Over-the-ear hearing protection protects hearing without putting anything inside the ears.
+Muff-style hearing protection uses rigid headbands to hold hard shells with soft foam pads over ears.
 They keep abrasive noises from entering by creating a seal around the entire ear.

-These muffs do an excellent job of protecting your hearing, but the foam can trap heat, and the shells can be a bit heavy.
+These muffs do an excellent job of protecting hearing, but the foam can also trap heat, and the shells can be a bit heavy.
 They’re indefinitely reusable unless the padding rips or deteriorates.
-They work well in a shop, but because they can be a little cumbersome, you’re less likely to keep them around your neck when not in use.
-This means you’ll have to find them when it’s time to make noise, which isn’t always convenient.
+They work well in a shop, but because they can be a little cumbersome, they are less likely to be kept around the neck when not in use.
+This means having to find them when it’s time to make noise, which isn’t always convenient.

 What to Consider When Buying Hearing Protection

-The great thing about having so many options is that you can choose the best hearing protection for your personal needs.
+The great thing about having so many options is there’s a choice among the best hearing protection for your personal needs.
 When deciding on a set of plugs or muffs, there are a few things worth keeping in mind.
 The following are some important considerations that will help you decide on the best hearing protection for your workshop.

-If your hearing protection isn’t comfortable, you’re not going to wear it.
+If hearing protection isn’t comfortable, it’s less likely to be worn.
 It’s essential to choose plugs or muffs that are comfortable in your ears and, if applicable, around your neck.

-- If you’re okay with placing plugs in your ear canal, earplugs can be the most comfortable ear protection.
-They’re light, soft, and some come with a thin strap that you can use to wear them around your neck when not in use.
+If placing plugs in ear canals feels fine, earplugs can be the most comfortable ear protection.
+They’re light, soft, and some come with a thin strap so they can be worn around the neck when not in use.

-- Semi-insert earplugs are an ideal option for comfort if you’re not the foam earplug-type.
-The headbands only provide enough pressure to keep the plugs in your ears without creating discomfort.
-They’re light and easy to wear around your neck when they’re not in your ears.
+Semi-insert earplugs are an ideal option for comfort if a foam earplug-type isn’t preferred.
+The headbands only provide enough pressure to keep the plugs in the ears without creating discomfort.
+They’re light and easy to wear around the neck when they’re not in the ears.

-- Over-the-ear muff-style hearing protection can be a bit clumsy, but if you have particularly sensitive ears, they may be the only style you find comfortable.
-It’s critical to find a pair that fit well but don’t create discomfort or make you overheat when worn around your neck.
+Over-the-ear-style hearing protection can be a bit clumsy, but for those with particularly sensitive ears, they may be the only style that feels comfortable.
+It’s critical to find a pair that fits well but doesn’t create discomfort or overheat when worn around the neck.

 Earplugs tend to have the best NRR.
-Some offer reductions as much as 33dB.
-The most you can get from a set of over-the-ear muffs is 31dB.
-If you combine both of these styles, you can create an NRR of 36dB.
+Some offer reductions as much as 33 dB.
+The most that can be achieved from a set of over-the-ear earmuffs is 31 dB.
+If both of these styles are combined, an NRR of 36 dB can be created.

-If you’re wondering what level of NRR you need, it will depend on the work you’re doing.
-Circular saws run somewhere in the range of 90dB.
-To lower this to the accepted safe level of 70dB and below, you’ll need hearing protection with a 20 NRR or more.
-For an idea, here are some popular tools and the decibels they create:
+To figure out what level of NRR is needed, it depends on the work that’s being done.
+Circular saws run somewhere in the range of 90 dB.
+To lower this to the accepted safe level of 70 dB and below, hearing protection with a 20 NRR or more will be needed.
+Here are some popular tools and the typical decibels they create:

-Personal protective equipment (PPE) is incredibly important for many reasons, but these pieces aren’t always compatible with your hearing protection.
+Personal protective equipment (PPE) is incredibly important for many reasons, but these pieces aren’t always compatible with every type of hearing protection.

 Earplugs are fairly universal, working with all PPE.
-Semi-insert plugs are slightly more of a challenge, as the headband could tangle with your respirator’s straps or safety glasses.
+Semi-insert plugs are slightly more of a challenge, as the headband could tangle with a respirator’s straps or safety glasses.

-Over-the-ear muffs are the biggest challenge.
-They may not work with your respirator, mostly due to the neck-straps and the harness.
-Also, safety glasses that need to tuck underneath the muffs will create space for noise to sneak through, reducing the effective NRR rating of your muffs.
+Over-the-ear earmuffs are the biggest challenge.
+They may not work with a respirator, mostly due to the neck straps and the harness.
+Also, safety glasses that need to tuck underneath the muffs will create space for noise to sneak through, reducing the effective NRR rating of the muffs.

 Temperature & Humidity

-Over-the-ear muffs trap lots of body heat, both in the shell and the headband (especially when worn around your neck).
+Over-the-ear earmuffs trap lots of body heat, both in the shell and the headband (especially when worn around the neck).
 The thick foam and airtight coating don’t allow the muffs to breathe, which can be particularly uncomfortable in non-air-conditioned spaces like workshops or garages.
 If this describes your shop, consider using an earplug to stay cool and comfortable.

 Communication & Audibility

-While the ability to hear your surroundings may seem strange in an article about hearing protection, situational awareness can be equally important to staying safe in a workshop environment.
-If you work with other folks in your workshop, being able to hear them and understand can help increase your workflow and keep you safe.
+While the ability to hear the surroundings may seem strange in an article about hearing protection, situational awareness can be equally important to staying safe in a workshop environment.
+If working with other folks in a workshop, being able to hear and understand them can help increase the workflow and keep everyone safe.

-If this is important to you, you could check into electronic hearing protection that detects and blocks dangerous decibel levels, while still allowing you to hear normal conversation and safe noises.
+If this is important, check into electronic hearing protection that detects and blocks dangerous decibel levels while still allowing the user to hear normal conversation and safe noises.
 These electronic plugs are a bit more expensive than standard options, but they can make a huge difference when working around other people.

-Music can increase your workflow, and it helps some people focus on the task at hand.
-It can be challenging to hear a stereo through your earplugs, however.
-A handy option is going for a Bluetooth enabled set of earplugs or muffs.
+Music can increase workflow, and it helps some focus on the task at hand.
+However, it can be challenging to hear a stereo through earplugs.
+A handy option is going for a Bluetooth-enabled set of earplugs or muffs.

-With Bluetooth plugs, you can tune into your favorite music app and enjoy the melodies while working the day away.
-They also protect your hearing from excessive noise levels.
+With Bluetooth hearing protection, tune into a favorite music app and enjoy the melodies while working the day away.
+They also protect hearing from excessive noise levels.
 The same considerations apply as standard hearing protection, however, so they need to be comfortable and compatible with Personal Protective Equipment.

-There are a few other things you might want to look for when shopping for the best hearing protection.
-When it comes to earplugs, you may prefer those that hang from a soft neck cord.
-Concerning ear muffs, you might consider finding something lightweight that won’t hang uncomfortably from your neck.
+There are a few other things that hearing protection shoppers might want to look for when searching for the best hearing protection.
+When it comes to earplugs, some may prefer those that hang from a soft neck cord.
+Concerning earmuffs, others might consider looking for something lightweight that won’t hang uncomfortably from the neck.

 Our Top Picks